-The most important goal of A/B testing is to give you understand if it is convenient for a user to deal with your online store.
+The most important goal of landing page A/B testing is to give you understand if it is convenient for a user to deal with your online store.
 Basing on the test results, you will see the weaknesses of your site and figure out what needs to be improved that it worked better.

 Before experimenting with your online store, make sure that Google Analytics can track your conversions and that Google Tag Manager is properly configured and tracks the events and actions you need.